caramelomartins/awesome-linters/README.md

 ### CSS

 - [csslint](https://github.com/CSSLint/csslint) - CSS static analysis written in
-  Javascript.
+  JavaScript.
 Uses pluggable rules.
 - [csscomb](https://github.com/csscomb/csscomb.js) - CSS tool that beautifies
   CSS based on a configuration.
 Helps with keeping CSS consistent.
-Written in Javascript.
+Written in JavaScript.
 - [ie8linter](https://github.com/israelidanny/ie8linter) - Static analysis for
   Internet Explorer 8 compatibility.
-Written in Javascript.
+Written in JavaScript.
 - [postcss-bem-linter](https://github.com/postcss/postcss-bem-linter) - Plugin
   for PostCSS to lint CSS according to _BEM-style_.
-Written in Javascript.
+Written in JavaScript.
 - [stylelint](http://stylelint.io) - CSS linter that is unopinionated, supports
   plugins and has a wide range of rules built-in.
-Written in Javascript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.
+Written in JavaScript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.

 ### Dart